irelandeca123/AngularJs-Clothing-Shop/README.md

-# Simple AngularJs MVC Clothing Website
+# AngularJs MVC Clothing Website

 ## Application Description
 User is capable of: